IntentArchitect/Intent.Modules/Modules/Intent.Modules.Common.CSharp/README.md

 - **Default** :

+    This will revert the styling back to the default template behavior.
-    If there are multiple parameters, if the line length exceeds a certain value, will each parameter be output on a new line, except for the first parameter:
+    For constructors this means if there are multiple parameters, if the line length exceeds a certain value, will each parameter be output on a new line, except for the first parameter:

     ``` csharp